 1. Rolling stock

 Cables used within rolling stock are integral to supporting the smooth running of the railway network.
-A broad range of systems require cabling to power the operation of door mechanisms, signage, lighting, CCTV and communication systems across both passenger and freight carriage variations.
+A broad range of systems requires cabling to power the operation of door mechanisms, signage, lighting, CCTV and communication systems across both passenger and freight carriage variations.
 Upgrades are continually being implemented to improve speed and modernise fleets.

 2. Signalling and transmission

 Railway infrastructures rely heavily on efficiently using power cables to support signalling and power transmission.
 Cabling enables not only fulfils operational functions from controls, switches and traffic management systems to connectivity, signal boxes, and equipment located on railway tracks themselves, but it also ensures passenger safety.

 Signalling failures are the most common cause of disruption to operational reliability, with several thousand delays of more than 100 minutes caused yearly.
 This significantly impacts the scheduling of railway traffic, which often results in journey delays, costing time and money to fix.
 Correct cable selection is critical considering the increased reliance on electrified systems, which is set to continue.